carpentries-lab/python-aos-lesson/_episodes/05-git.md

 (which is used by argparse in the help information it displays at the command line).

 ~~~
-description='Plot the precipitation climatology for a given month.'
+description='Plot the precipitation climatology for a given season.'
 ~~~
 {: .language-python}